-Now in its 30th year, the Kalamazoo Scenic Bicycle Tour (KalTour) is the Kalamazoo Bicycle Club’s annual cycling event designed for bicyclists of many ages and abilities.
-Distances range from 10 to 100 miles.
-Our start location at Schoolcraft High School offers easy access to low-traffic, flat, country roads.
+Now in its 33rd year, the Kalamazoo Scenic Bicycle Tour (KalTour) is the Kalamazoo Bicycle Club’s annual cycling event designed for bicyclists of many ages and abilities.
+Distances range from 15 to 62 miles.
+Our start location at the Wind + James Event Center in Schoolcraft offers easy access to low-traffic, flat, country roads.

 For the safety of our volunteers and riders, COVID precautions will be followed.
 Masks will be required for all riders when not riding or seated for eating.
 Instructions from servers and posted directions must be followed when obtaining food and drink.